orhunakbulut/hello-world/README.md

 # hello-world
-This is my first reporisotry on GitHub.
+This is my first repository on GitHub.

 My name is Orhun and I'm interested in learning about Data Science and R Programming.